Best Push Mowers For Your Yard

-- Choose from models that bag, mulch or discharge clippings.
+- Consider electric mower models that bag, mulch or discharge clippings.

-- The majority use a pull-start but some higher-end models will feature an electric starter.
+- Many gas mowers use a pull-start but increasingly, higher-end models will feature an electric starter.

-- Ideal for small, flat yards of less than 1/4 acre.
+- A reel mower is best for flat, small yards of less than 1/4 acre.

 - Some mowers offer variable speeds that come in handy when working near trees and garden beds.

-- Best for large yards, more than 1/2 acres and hilly or sloped.
+- They are recommended for yards of more than 1/2 acres, especially those that are hilly or sloped.

-- Rear-wheel, all-wheel or front-wheel drive options, depending on your yard terrain.
+- Choose models with rear-wheel, all-wheel or front-wheel drive options, depending on your yard terrain.

-- If you have a small, flat lawn, look for a mower with a standard engine, which features a flat head and side valve with enough power to get the job done.
+- If you have a flat, small lawn, look for a mower with a standard engine, which features a flat head and side valve with enough power to get the job done.